 First impressions are important

 We all know how important first impressions are.
-Letters, brochures, emails, faxes, video-conferences, phone calls and personal meetings all have a substantial impact.
+Letters, brochures, faxes, video-conferences, phone calls and personal meetings all have a substantial impact.
 Gain a competitive advantage by presenting well.

 How can I make a good impression?